 Leave the base attached to the square dowels.
 Chassis construction is now complete.

 The next stage of construction involves wiring the circuit.
 Mount the socket for V1 upside down on the base, using 3/4” standoffs and 6-32 x 1” machine screws.
 This will provide a convenient platform on which to pre-wire components associated with V1.
 If you are not experienced with soldering, search YouTube for “how to solder.”
-You can also refer to the series, “Basics of Soldering,” which started in the December 2014 issue of SERVO Magazine (www.servomagazine.com).
+You can also refer to the series, “Basics of Soldering,” from SERVO Magazine (www.servomagazine.com).

 Use Wiring Diagram 1 to wire components connected to V1’s socket.
 Wire the components in this order: connect the wire from pin 5 to pin 8 first; then connect R5, C3, and finally C5, layering one above the other.
 The remaining components and wires can be added in any order.